udexon/GEISHA/G0_Jitsi_Meet.md

 ```

 We shall not over-complicate the discussions for now with the detailed internal structure of Phoscript PHP where the colon definition words (CDW) are kept in an array.
 We shall satisfy ourselves with a solution in the form of psedocode, and we invite interested readers to work out the complete solution, which we shall explain in a future tutorial.

+Phoscript and Forth simplifies programming and metaprogramming by removing the list of parameters from the function definition, as the stack machine mechanisms handle them elegantly.
+This perhaps removes the biggest obstacle in metaprogramming.

 <hr>